Posted by Janine Griffiths

 Using Autumna’s directory is a good starting point for assessing how much you might need to pay towards your nursing home costs.

-In this example, we’ve searched for care homes in or near Edinburgh and then used the ‘Weekly Fees from’ filter to sort them by price.
+In this example, we’ve searched for nursing homes in or near Edinburgh and then used the ‘Weekly Fees from’ filter to sort them by price.

 Screenshot of Autumna search results showing care homes in Edinburgh